frmfm/FRAMED-2.0-Guide/README.md

 - Main file must be named "main.exe".

-- All other related files (/text/images/sound)
+- Export as 32bit application

-• Specify file locations as relative paths.
+- Specify file locations as relative paths.

-• Do not include fullscreen commands (fscommand (“fullscreen”, “true”).
+- Do not include fullscreen commands (fscommand (“fullscreen”, “true”).
 This will be done automatically on the FRAMED device.

 ### ■ Areas to Adjust for FRAMED